 - Are they willing to make adjustments as they go along, and are they willing to accommodate your scheduling needs?

 - Will they perform all of the standard maintenance needed during each visit (things such as fluid changes, greasing the bearings, runway checks and other similar maintenance tasks)?

 - Will they ensure that the crane meets OSHA/OHSA’s safety requirements?

 When you start to evaluate service providers, you should ask yourself what exactly your current supplier is doing for you now, and what they could be doing better.
-Chances are that your service provider could be doing more, but is instead doing what is required to meet the criteria stated within their contract.
-All too often these decisions are made based upon a low price, without considering the full value that could be received from some of the hire bids.
-Programs that are focused on meeting only the minimum requirements and are awarded to the lowest bidder will not allow you to extend the life of your crane, and could cost you in the long run in maintenance and repair fees.
+Chances are that your service provider could be doing more, but is instead doing what is required to meet the criteria stated in their contract.
+All too often these decisions are made based on a low price, without considering the full value that could be received from some of the higher bids.
+Programs that are focused on meeting only the minimum requirements and are awarded to the lowest bidder will not allow you to extend the life of your crane and could cost you in the long run in maintenance and repair fees.

 Do you have an overhead crane?

 Do you have an inspection schedule?

 What would you recommend for people to look out for when picking out an inspection and service company?